zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 But you can always log other metrics from any steps in the pipeline with `wandb.log`.

 ## 💡 Conclusion
-In this post you've learned how to -
+In this post, you've learned how to -

 + Transform a vanilla PyTorch code into ZenML pipelines.
 + Visualize and inspect the steps and pipeline on an interactive dashboard.